+Other tools: EasyVista RemedyForce

+GLPI TOPdesk

+Ivanti YouTrack

+ProactivaNet

-Other tools: EasyVista GLPI Ivanti ProactivaNet RemedyForce TopDesk YouTrack In-house developed solutions: GGUS (maybe left in favour of Zammad) Very old custom tool.
-Due to be replaced (probably JIRA or OTRS)
+In-house developed GGUS (maybe left in fa avour of Zammad)

+solutions: Very old custom tool.
+Due to be replaced (probably by JIRA or OTRS)

 Table 7.
 Other tools and in-house developed solutions for Ticketing